 Cheryl Dupont, Music Director

 Mrs. Dupont has assumed many leadership roles on the district level of the Louisiana Music Educators Association.
-An active member of the American Choral Directors Association, she served from 1993-1999 as Southern Division Repertoire and Standards Chairperson on the National Committee on Children’s Choirs.
-She is the founder and chairperson of the Louisiana ACDA Elementary All-State Honor Chorus and served two terms as president of the Association for Choral Music Education.
+An active member of the American Choral Directors Association, she was recently named the National Repertoire and Standards Chairperson for Children and Community Youth for ACDA, having previously served as Southern Division Chair.
+She is the founder and chairperson of the Louisiana ACDA Children’sAll-State Chorus and served two terms as president of the Association for Choral Music Education.